clone

 play around with gitub: readme, directories, and issues.

-Git should be new for you. don’t feel desperate if you struggling with git.
+Git should be new for you.
+Don’t feel desperate if you struggling with git.
 Most people do.

 Google every time you have a question.
 That’s a big part of being a data scientist.

-check the Cheatsheet and you lecture notes
+Check the Cheat sheet and your lecture notes

 In most Python introductions out there, you would start with: